Rick’s mission is to restore Common Sense and Common Ground to Maine politics. His motto is "Think Anew, Act Anew". His goals are

 - ValueEdge Advisors – helps investors hold big corporations accountable to stakeholders

-- In the Legislature, fought hard for regulatory relief, workers comp reform, lower taxes, and increased access to capital.
+- Fought hard for regulatory relief, workers comp reform, lower taxes, and increased access to capital

 “Our future depends on jobs.
 In western Maine, our jobs depend on small businesses.
 And whether forestry, farming, manufacturing, tourism or trucking, our businesses are heavily reliant on our natural resources and our magnificent outdoors.
 But our small businesses are too often discouraged from hiring workers by employer mandates, taxes, and other burdens our government imposes.
 And our small, local businesses too often face unfair competition from huge trans-national corporations that get special treatment by federal and state government.“